jonnymind/SIRPAS/Books/Base_System.md

 Perks and drags are generic advantages and disadvantages that don’t impact the game system directly.
 They usually give more flavour  in terms of roleplaying, and better define a character in its settings.

- Being famous, of noble origins, being able to play a certain instrument, knowing a certain literature or scientific topic, being rich, and the inverse of those are considered perks.
+>Being famous, of noble origins, being able to play a certain instrument, knowing a certain literature or scientific topic, being rich, and the inverse of those are considered perks (or drags).

-They can and usually will have an influence in how the adventure play, and some of them has also some indirect effect on the rules.
+They can and usually will have an influence in how the adventure plays, and some of them has also some indirect effect on the rules.
 For example, Medical Knowledge is mainly meant for your character to be able to speak competently about illnesses and cures, but it also influences the rolls on